I am an Arab-Jew born and raised in Haifa Israel. I am a writer, poet, activist, author and editor now based in Berlin Germany.

 Throughout the years I’ve taught, lectured and performed on many different stages.
 I was a lecturer in Minshar College in Israel.
 I also taught creative wiring at the Ron Vardi Center in Rishon LeZion in Israel.
 Now I am teaching creative Hebrew writing in Berlin and throughout Europe.

-I received my first degree in dramatic writing from the Theater department in Tel Aviv University and received my second degree in American Studies from the University of Haifa.
+I have a Bachelor's degree in dramatic writing from the Theater department in Tel Aviv University and a Master’s degree in American Studies from the University of Haifa.
 My thesis on the comparison between the autobiography of Malcolm X and the movie Malcolm X by Spike Lee won the dean’s list of excellence.